 - Don’t have any non-dependants living with you

 - Don’t have anyone claiming carer’s allowance for you

 - Are also receiving certain other benefits (including attendance allowance, higher or middle rate DLA, the daily living component of PIP or armed forces independence payment)

 What is the second adult rebate?

-This a rebate you can claim on your council tax bill which is available to those who have a second adult who is living with them and is also on a low income.
+This a rebate you can claim on your Council Tax bill which is available to those individuals who have a second adult living with them (who is also on a low income).
 The amount that will be awarded in this instance will depend upon the income level of the second adult living in the same household.
 Thus, it is only the income of the second adult that is calculated – the amount of capital they may have is ignored.
-It should also be noted you cannot claim a second adult rebate and a CTR together – your local authority will award whichever benefit has the higher amount.
+It should also be noted you cannot claim a second adult rebate and a Council Tax Reduction together – your local authority will award whichever benefit has the higher amount.

-It is very important the you report any changes in personal circumstance without delay, as this could impact your right to claim.
-For example if your income and/or capital were to increase, you may not remain eligible to keep receiving a CTR.
+It is very important that you report any changes to your personal circumstances without delay as this could impact your overall right to claim.
+For example if your income and/or capital were to increase, you may not remain eligible to keep receiving a Council Tax Reduction.
 You also need to inform your local authority if there are changes to certain other benefits you are receiving, including income support, income-based JSA and income-related ESA.

-If you receive Pension Credit then you should in the first instance report any changes which would impact your right to claim CTR to the pension service (whilst also informing your local authority)
+If you receive Pension Credit then you should in the first instance report any changes which would impact your right to claim Council Tax Reduction to the Pension Service (whilst also informing your local authority)

 How to launch an appeal